-- Personnel The Residential Appraisal staff consists of appraisers and support staff. - Data A common set of data characteristics for each residential dwelling in Tarrant County is collected by appraisers in the field and entered to the CAMA system.
-This property-specific data serves as the basis for the appropriate appraisal approach in determining opinions of value.
+- Personnel The Residential Appraisal staff consists of appraisers and support staff.
+A detailed count may be found in the 2023 and 2024 adopted budgets. - Data A common set of data characteristics for each residential dwelling in Tarrant County is collected by appraisers in the field and entered to the CAMA system.
+This property-specific data serves as the basis for the appropriate appraisal approach in determine opinions of value.
 Residential appraisal also utilizes and relies upon verified sales data, construction cost data, and information from other real estate sources.
 Appraisers may also review real estate related publications and real estate related websites to determine patterns, trends, supply and demand within the local markets.